Daylily-Informatics/daylily/docs/install/Install.md

    - ![](../../docs/images/assets/day_aws_tagged_costs_by_hour_project.png)

 ### Shutting Down a DEC
   - DECs may be created on demand in roughly 20m.
-Depending on your needs, the DEC will probably be shutdown when not needed.
+Depending on your needs, the DEC will probably be shut down when not needed.
 To do so, follow these steps:
     - *FIRST*
     > **Warning**
-    > Be very certain you have exported the Fsx filesystem `analysis_results` directory back to the S3 bucket!!!
-When you delete the DEC, the Fsx filestem will be deleted.
+    > Be very certain you have exported the Fsx file system `analysis_results` directory back to the S3 bucket!!!
+When you delete the DEC, the Fsx filesystem will be deleted.
 Any unsaved data will be lost.
     - _*Second*_, you exported the Fsx filesystem, and the export job completed, correct?  ( [see the end of the S3 prereq instructions for pointers on exporting](prereq.md) ).
     - _third_, find the cluster you wish to delete:
       ```bash